ilittlebig/discord-self-bot/README.md

 # Discord AI Bot
 A powerful Discord bot designed to automate your own account, making it interact like a real human in conversations.
 Powered by OpenAI, this bot provides intelligent, customizable, and engaging chat responses that mimic natural human behavior.
 Tailor its personality and behavior through flexible configuration and personality-driven prompts.

-> **Important Notice**: Automating your own Discord account is a violation of Discord’s Terms of Service.
+> **Important Notice**: Automating your own Discord account is a violation of Discord's Terms of Service.
 Proceed with caution and understand the potential risks involved.

 ## Features
-- **AI-Powered Responses:** Uses OpenAI’s GPT models for dynamic, human-like conversations.
+- **AI-Powered Responses:** Uses OpenAI's GPT models for dynamic, human-like conversations.
 - **Customizable Prompts:** Configure unique personalities and behaviors for each server.
 - **Easy Setup**: Quick installation and straightforward configuration.
 - **Context-Aware Replies**: Replies are based on recent conversation history.
+- **Human-Like Behavior**: Simulates realistic typing patterns, occasional typos, and natural response timing.
 - **Modular and Scalable**: Extend functionality easily or adapt it for specific use cases.

 ## Setup Instructions